YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

  Journal Files Access Authorization
 ++++++++++++++++++++++++++++++++++++

 YottaDB propagates access restrictions to the journal files, backup, and snapshot temporary files.
 Therefore, generally, journal files should have the same access authorization characteristics as their corresponding database files.
-In the rare case where database access is restricted but the owner is not a member of either the database group nor the group associated with the $ydb_dist directory, you should provide world read-write access to the journal files.
+In the rare case where database access is restricted but the owner is not a member of either the database group nor the group associated with the $gtm_dist directory, you should provide world read-write access to the journal files.
 As long as the operating system permits the access, YottaDB allows access to database files and journals in cases where the system has no user or group information available for the file.
 Such an unusual situation can arise, for example, when the user and group are provided via NIS, but if NIS is not currently operational the owner and group cannot be determined; or perhaps a user id is deleted while the YottaDB process is active.

 ++++++++++++++++++++++++++++++
  Triggers in Journal Files